Had enough of surf and seafood for the moment? Then there are plenty of stunning trails waiting to be walked in Co Clare.

-A better way to see the cliffs then simply parking up across the road from them, the best views are always on the approach and well earned!
-The full walk is 18km long, but really you can start and finish anywhere, so make it as short as you like.
-But be warned it is an exposed cliff top path so it requires some common sense and a healthy level of fitness.
-Combining steep ascents, flagstone steps, and farm tracks, the Cliffs Of Moher Coastal Walk is a tough but spectacular walk.
+This route offers a much better way to see the Cliffs of Moher than simply parking up across the road from them.
+Walk to the cliffs and you’ll enjoy the best views on the approach!
+The full Cliffs of Moher Coastal Walk is 18km long, but really you can start and finish anywhere, so make it as short as you like.
+But be warned, this route is along an exposed clifftop path so it requires some common sense and a healthy level of fitness.
+Combining steep ascents, flagstone steps and farm tracks, the Cliffs Of Moher Coastal Walk is a tough but spectacular walk.
 It will take four and half hours and is waymarked with a blue arrow on a white background.
-The usual start point is Liscannor.
+The usual starting point is Liscannor.

 6. The Burren Way